Overview

 - Health Talent Pathway: For physicians, nurses and other health workers.
 (May also be eligible if working in Saskatchewan, through this pathway or the Student Category.)

-- Tech Talent Pathway: For tech sector workers in 11 high demand occupations.
+- Innovation and Tech Talent Pathway: For innovation and tech sector workers in 32 high-skilled occupations.
 (May also be eligible if working in Saskatchewan.)
-Other tech workers can apply to the International Skilled Worker – Employment Offer program.
+Other innovation and tech workers can apply to the International Skilled Worker: Employment Offer program.

 Applying without a job offer from outside of Saskatchewan, Canada